jeet1912/mhsAppForCS631/README.md

 CS 631 – Morris Health Services Application, Project Deliverable 3

-The entire from end was generated using ChatGPT by sruthivellore.
+The entire frontend and userguide was generated using ChatGPT.

 Extensions
-For pdfs : vscode-pdf>
+For pdfs : vscode-pdf
 For md : Markdown Preview Enhanced by Yiyi Wang.
-Check Details section for shortcuts.> For DB connection : MySQL by Weijan Chen.
+Check Details section for shortcuts.
+For DB connection : MySQL by Weijan Chen.

 TO DO: